alexinho30/QuickSort-for-Gpu/README.md

 if you want to order your own array use

-./main  -i test/input.txt -o test/output.txt
+./main  -i test/input.txt -o test/output.txt -m -x

 if you want to test the algorithm with random data use